How TikTok Is Changing the Matcha Scene

 - Matcha "dupes" (recreating expensive cafe drinks at home)

 TikTok accelerated matcha from niche tea to mainstream phenomenon.
-Whether you love or hate #MatchaTok, it's undeniably changing matcha culture.
+Whether you love or hate #MatchaTok, we can't deny it's changing matcha culture—and we're excited to see where it goes next.

 Share this article